-Prior to our initial public offering, there was no public market for our common stock.
 An active public market for our common stock may not be sustained.
-Further, we cannot be certain that the market price of our common stock will not decline below the initial public offering price or below the amount required by NASDAQ to maintain a listing on its Capital Market.
+Further, we cannot be certain that the market price of our common stock will not decline below the amount required by NASDAQ to maintain a listing on its Capital Market.
 Should we fail to meet the minimum standards established by NASDAQ for its Capital Market, we could be de-listed, meaning shareholders might be subject to limited liquidity.

-Our stock price may be volatile, meaning purchasers of our common stock could incur substantial losses.
+Our stock price is likely to be volatile, meaning purchasers of our common stock could incur substantial losses.

 Our stock price is likely to be volatile.
+Between October 28, 2005 (the date of our initial public offering) and May 31, 2008, our stock price has ranged from \$3.84 to \$9.30 per share.
 The stock market in general and the market for medical technology companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 The following factors, in addition to other risk factors described in this section and general market and economic conditions, may have a significant impact on the market price of our common stock:

-- results of our research and development efforts and our clinical trials; - the timing of regulatory approval for our products; - failure of any of our products, if approved, to achieve commercial success; - the announcement of new products or product enhancements by us or our competitors; - · regulatory developments in the US and foreign countries; - ability to manufacture our products to commercial standards; - developments concerning our clinical collaborators, suppliers or marketing partners; - changes in financial estimates or recommendations by securities analysts;

-- public concern over our products; - developments or disputes concerning patents or other intellectual property rights; - product liability claims and litigation against us or our competitors; - the departure of key personnel; - the strength of our balance sheet; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of and third-party reimbursement in the US and other countries; - changes in accounting principles or practices; - · general economic, industry and market conditions; and - future sales of our common stock.
+- results of our research and development efforts and our clinical trials; - the timing of regulatory approval for our products; - failure of any of our products, if approved, to achieve commercial success; - the announcement of new products or product enhancements by us or our competitors; - regulatory developments in the US and foreign countries; - ability to manufacture our products to commercial standards; - developments concerning our clinical collaborators, suppliers or marketing partners; - changes in financial estimates or recommendations by securities analysts; - public concern over our products; - developments or disputes concerning patents or other intellectual property rights; - product liability claims and litigation against us or our competitors; - the departure of key personnel; - the strength of our balance sheet; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of and third-party reimbursement in the US and other countries; - changes in accounting principles or practices; - general economic, industry and market conditions; and - future sales of our common stock.

 A decline in the market price of our common stock could cause you to lose some or all of your investment and may adversely impact our ability to attract and retain employees and raise capital.
 In addition, stockholders may initiate securities class action lawsuits if the market price of our stock drops significantly.
 Whether or not meritorious, litigation brought against us could result in substantial costs and could divert the time and attention of our management.
-Our insurance to cover claims of this sort may not be adequate.
+Our insurance to cover claims of this sort, if brought, may not be adequate.